-Children/tamariki are very perceptive and will be aware of what is happening in their family and whānau already.
+Children are very perceptive and will already be aware of what is happening in their family.

 Remember the information you share needs to be appropriate for your child's age and developmental stage, and includes what they want to know at the time.